Club record sale as star man departs Leeds United's Championship rivals for transfer abroad

-Former Leeds United transfer target departs club's new Championship rivals for record club fee
+Former Leeds United transfer target departs Whites' new Championship rivals for record club fee

-Sweden international forward Viktor Gyokeres has proved a revelation for the Sky Blues since joining the club from Brighton, but the 25-year-old has now departed to sign for Portuguese outfit Sporting Lisbon.
-Gyokeres has been sold for a significant undisclosed fee, which is the highest transfer fee ever received by the Sky Blues, plus add ons.
+Sweden international forward Viktor Gyokeres has proved a revelation for the Sky Blues since joining the club from Brighton for just £1m, but the 25-year-old has now departed to sign for Portuguese outfit Sporting Lisbon.
+Gyokeres has been sold for a significant undisclosed fee, which is the highest transfer fee ever received by the club, plus add ons.
+The deal is reportedly worth £20m to the Sky Blues.

+The Swedish forward had been linked with a transfer to Elland Road during the January window last season, however Leeds opted to move for Georginio Rutter who joined from TSG Hoffenheim in Germany.

 Coventry’s executive chairman Doug King said to the club’s official website: “After a long discussion, we have finally concluded a deal that is right for all parties concerned and confirm the transfer of Viktor Gyökeres to Sporting Lisbon.
 Viktor has made a huge impression in his time with us and leaves many great memories and we wish him every success with his new club.